Global convergence of ResNets: From finite to infinite width using linear parameterization: Properties of

-where $\mathbb{K}$ is the kernel matrix associated to the points $(z^i_t)_i$.
-This last equality gives the result using~\cref{ass:universality} and considering the previously derived estimates on $p^i$ and $z^i$. \end{proof}
+where $\mathbb{K}$ is the kernel matrix associated with the points $(z^i_t)_i$.
+This last equality gives the result using~\cref{ass:universality} and the previous estimates on $p^i$. \end{proof}

 Note that the degeneracy of the bounding functions $M,m$ as $R \rightarrow +\infty$ readily appears in~\cref{PL_ineq_rkhs}.
 Thus one should not expect these bounds to imply global convergence of GD without making any further assumption.
 Indeed, cases where GD fails to converge towards a global optimizer of the loss are observed in~\cite{bartlett2018gradient}, Section~6, with a setup corresponding to the model of~\cref{def:rkhs_resnet} with $V$ as in~\cref{residual_set} and $\varphi = \Id_{\r^q}$.
 Also, note that the data separation $\delta$ plays an important role in~\cref{prop:PL_rkhs} as it intervenes in the conditioning of the kernel matrix.
 In what follows, we always assume the data points to have a data separation lower-bounded by $\delta > 0$.